rajatroel/bot-files/README.md

 ---

-## Section 6: Step 5 - Run Shizuku on your device using wireless debugging
+## Section 6: Step 5 - Complete the initial setup via tutorial

-1. **Download the Latest Shizuku app and install it on your device.
+1. **Ensure the Shizuku app is installed and running on your device.
-2. **Run it on your device using wireless debugging.
-You can search for how to run it on youtube, and choose the appropriate way to run it for your specific device.
-3. When Shizuku is successfully running, visit this telegram channel for initial setup tutorial.
+2. Visit this telegram channel for initial setup tutorial video.

 All done!